US inflation at new 40-year high as price increases spread

 Rampant inflation is imposing severe pressures on families.
 Lower-income and Black and Hispanic Americans in particular are struggling because, on average, a larger proportion of their income is consumed by necessities.

-There have been signs inflation might be moderating, particularly for goods caught up in supply chain snarls and shortages.
-That trend appeared to reverse in May, with used car prices rising 1.8% after falling for three straight months.
-New car prices also rose.
-Clothing costs also reversed course, and rose in May.

-In light of Friday’s inflation reading, the Fed is all but certain to carry out the fastest series of interest rate hikes in three decades.
+In light of Friday’s inflation reading, the Fed is all but certain to implement the fastest series of interest rate hikes in three decades.
 By sharply raising borrowing costs, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
-For the central bank, it will be a difficult balancing act.
+It will be a difficult balancing act.

 Surveys show that Americans see high inflation as the nation’s top problem, and most disapprove of President Joe Biden’s handling of the economy.
 Congressional Republicans are hammering Democrats on the issue in the run-up to midterm elections this fall.

-Rocky Harper of Tucson, Arizona, has had to start doing gig work for delivery companies, on top of his regular full-time job with a package delivery service.
+Surging prices have forced Rocky Harper of Tucson, Arizona, to start doing gig work for delivery companies, on top of his regular full-time job with a package delivery service.
 His main job pays $800 a week, he said, which “used to be really good money and is now just above dirt-poor.”

-Harper, 43, said he and his fiancée are postponing their wedding because they can’t afford it.
+Harper, 43, said he and his fiancée are delaying marriage because they can’t afford it right now.
 They’ve cut off Netflix and Hulu.
-His car’s catalytic converter was stolen recently — an increasingly common crime due to the soaring costs of rare metals they contain.
-A repair cost $1,300.
+His car’s catalytic converter was stolen recently — an increasingly common theft — for the rare metals they contain that have shot up in price.
+A repair will cost $1,300.

-“With the food, gas and rent — holy cow,” Harper said.
+“With the food, gas and rent — holy cow,” he said.
 “I’m working a massive amount of overtime, just to make it, just to keep it together.”

-A report from the World Bank this week made clear that high inflation is a global problem that threatens to slow economies around the world.

 In the coming months, prices in the United States may ease somewhat.
 Many large retailers, including Target, Walmart and Macy’s, are now now stuck with too much of the patio furniture, electronics and other goods that suddenly are no longer in demand.
 This week, Target said it is cutting prices due to mounds of unsold inventory.

-How long these trends — higher wages, extra savings, and rising credit card debt — can enable Americans to keep spending will be a key factor in determining the chance of a recession.
+How long these trends — higher wages, extra savings, and rising credit card debt — enable Americans to keep spending will help determine whether a recession can be avoided.
 To cool inflation, spending growth must be slowed.

-For lower-income Americans, there are signs it already is.
-Sales are slowing at retailers that cater to budget-conscious shoppers, such as dollar stores.
+For lower-income Americans, there are signs it already is slowing.
+Sales are weakening at retailers that cater to budget-conscious shoppers, such as dollar stores.
 Walmart said customers are trading down to cheaper items.

 Research by the Bank of America Institute, which uses anonymous data from millions of their customers’ credit and debit card accounts, shows gasoline eating up a larger share of budgets.